 Rowe (1995) noted that the most advanced level of movement is the ability to stay completely still.
 Therefore, in order for a child to be able to function in a classroom where they are expected to stand still or sit still, they need to have complete control over movement.
 If this is not the case, then the child does not have the necessary basic equipment for learning in the classroom.

 When a child experiences difficulty learning, it causes distress to not only the child but also the parents and teachers.
 In the absence of any other diagnosis, it could be that physical factors underlie the learning difficulty.
-Each child deserves to develop to their full potential, and difficulty with learning should not stand in the way
+Each child deserves to develop to their full potential, and difficulty with learning should not stand in the way of that happening.

 It could be that some children are not physically ready for the formal learning process.
 Your child’s physical development is closely linked to their intellectual development.